Larkin Administration Building

-The Larkin Building was an office building in Buffalo, New York, noted for innovations that included central air conditioning, built-in desk furniture, and suspended toilet partitions and bowls.
-Located at 680 Seneca Street, it was demolished in 1950.
+The Larkin Building was an office building at 680 Seneca Street in Buffalo, New York, United States.
+Designed in 1903 by Frank Lloyd Wright, it was built in 1904–1906 for the Larkin Soap Company.
+The building was noted for innovations that included central air conditioning, built-in desk furniture, and suspended toilet partitions and bowls.
+It was demolished in 1950.

-Designed in 1903 by Frank Lloyd Wright and built in 1904-1906 for the Larkin Soap Company, the five-story dark-red brick building used pink-tinted mortar and steel-frame construction.
+The five-story dark-red brick building used pink-tinted mortar and steel-frame construction.
 Sculptor Richard Bock provided ornamentation for the building.

 History

 The Larkin Soap Company was founded in Buffalo in 1875 by John D. Larkin.
 Among the principals were Larkin, Elbert Hubbard, and Darwin D. Martin.
 By the early years of the twentieth century, the company expanded beyond soap manufacturing into groceries, dry goods, china, and furniture.
 Larkin became a pioneering, national mail-order house with branch stores in Buffalo, New York City and Chicago.
 Due to their growth, the company decided to expand its complex in Buffalo, New York in 1902.
 At the time it commissioned its headquarters, Larkin was prosperous and the high price for a well-designed, innovative building was not a barrier.
 The company, known for its generous corporate culture, also commissioned Wright to design row houses for its workers, which were never built.

 The first floor plan was of lobby and mail grouping, the second floor consisted of the typewriter operators' department, the third floor was the mail department, the fourth floor was the mail room, and the fifth floor consisted of a restaurant and kitchen, balconies, and a conservatory.

 A 100-rank Möller pipe organ was housed in the central court with the pipe chambers located on the upper level and the console located in a shallow pit on the main floor.